This DIY canvas frame is super easy to make, customizable, and isn’t like the traditional frames you’re used to seeing. Which is why I love it.

 Now you are ready to pop your art into your frame.
 Super easy.

-The canvas fits snug between two boards which allow you to swap out pictures easily.
+The canvas fits snug between two boards which allows you to swap out pictures easily.

 For Christmas, you could even wrap the canvas in wrapping paper for an effortless decorating touch that doesn’t need storing afterward. 🙂